inBeat/inbeat-website/content/top-influencers/instagram/food/united-states/new-york/_index.md

 ---
-title: Top 10 Food Instagram Influencers In New York In 2023
+title: Top 10 Food Instagram Influencers In New York In 2024
 description: >-
-  Find top food Instagram influencers in New York in 2023.
-Most popular hashtags: #newyork #food #foodporn.
+  Find top food Instagram influencers in New York in 2024.
+Most popular hashtags: #food #newyork #usa #travel.
 platform: Instagram
-hits: 466
+hits: 665
-text_top: Discover the most popular Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat aggregates 466 Instagram influencers like this in New York, United States for you to connect with.
+text_bottom: Our search engine aggregates 665 Instagram influencers like this in New York, United States for you to work with.
 profiles:
   - username: "family_newyork"
     fullname: >-